Shushishtok/AtS-my-first-mod/Getting Started.md

 ### Hands-On Challenge: Give Yourself a Perk

 Even though this is a guide, I think the best way to get things to connect is to actually try and do something for yourself.
 If you wish, do the following challenge.
 Otherwise, skip to the solution in the next section.
-This will be useful later for debugging effects.
+This will be useful later for debugging perks.

 To complete the challenge, give the player on game start the perk "Woodcutter's Song".
 Its internal name (ID) is `Resolve for Glade`.

 Hints:
 * No Harmony overrides are necessary for this challenge.
 * Use the internal ID to fetch the perk configuration.
 Think where it would reside.
-* Remember: perks are actually just effects behind the scenes.
+* Remember: perks are a type of effect, and is bundled in with other types of effects in the code.
 * Check the model of the effect.
 It might contain a useful method to complete the challenge!

 ### Hands-On Challenge Solution